trunghieu-tran/Moodle-Plugins---Supervised/question/type/preg/readme.txt

 Pay heed to the default matching engine setting.
 Most of you teachers would use it, thought you could choose engine in every question.
 See "Matching engines" section for more information.

+In order to have Authoring Tools to work, you should also install Graphviz packet and made it accessible to Moodle, using admin setting
+"Path to Dot".
+It is necessary for drawing Syntax Tree and Explaining Graph for regular expression.
+Graphviz packet is well known and respected open source packet for drawing graphs and should not cause any trouble to you server.

 3. Hinting
 DFA and NFA matching engines support hinting for partial matching.
 If there is no full match in the response,